highlight/highlight.io/docs-content/general/3_company/open-source/contributing/adding-an-sdk.md

 - Event name - `log`
 - `log.severity` event attribute - the log severity level string
 - `log.message` event attribute - the log message payload.

+To associate the highlight context with a log, we use the [LogRecord](https://opentelemetry.io/docs/reference/specification/logs/data-model/#log-and-event-record-definition) [Attributes](https://opentelemetry.io/docs/reference/specification/logs/semantic_conventions/) with the following convention:

+- highlight.project_id - Highlight Project ID provided to the SDK

+- highlight.session_id - Session ID provided as part of the `X-Highlight-Request` header on the network request

+- highlight.trace_id - Request ID provided as part of the `X-Highlight-Request` header on the network request

 ## Recording a Log